- United States Patent and Trademark Office’s Web site

 California Businesses

-California Business Search - CA corporations (including nonprofits), limited partnerships (LP) and limited liability companies (LLC).
-Also try the Name Availability searches.
+• California Business Search - CA corporations (including nonprofits), limited partnerships (LP) and limited liability companies (LLC).
+The Business Search is only a preliminary search and not intended to serve as a formal name availability search.
+(See Name Reservations for more information.)

 Fictitious Business Name (FBN) Search